LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 We will add an extra convenience feature of C# here.
 Thus far we have used private instance variables and public getter methods.
-We get use a public instance variable declaration with a similar effect as in::
+We can use a public instance variable declaration with a similar effect as in::

           public string CommandName {get; private set;}